dacosta-github/udacity-de/aws-data-warehouse-modeling/README.md

 <br/>

 ## Schema for Song Play Analysis
-Using the song and log datasets, I created a star schema data warehouse optimized for queries on song play analysis.
-Start design means that it has one **Fact** table having business data, and supporting **Dimension** tables.
+Using the song and log datasets, I created a **star schema** data warehouse optimized for queries on song play analysis.
+It has one **Fact** table having business data, and supporting **Dimension** tables.
 Database schema is the following:

-* Sparkify analytics database (`sparkifydb`)
+* Sparkify analytics database named `sparkifydb`

 ![Schema](./resources/star-schema-design.png)